 Ms. Sneed asks her kids to collaborate often.
 Sometimes she uses think-pair-share.
 Other times she has them work together.
 They may also compare answers.
 Having a partner is key in Ms. Sneed’s teaching.
 For this reason, desks in her classroom are [almost] always in pairs.
 Again, this is what works for Ms. Sneed.
 She likes to say, “If it ain’t broke, why fix it?”

 Students turn around for group activities.

 Ms. Sneed absolutely loves group work, especially science activities.
 When she first began teaching, her school had a dedicated science lab with tables for group work.
 But times changed, and the lab was needed for an additional classroom.
-To accommodate group activities in the classroom, Ms. Sneed tried organizing her desks in tables.
+To accommodate group activities in the classroom, Ms. Sneed tried organizing her seating chart with tables.
 That, of course, was disastrous for her – she could not see their little faces while she was teaching!

 Finally, Ms. Sneed came up with a simple solution.
 To make groups of four, the front pair of students simply turns around and shares desks of those behind them.
 Quick and easy!

 Ms. Sneed’s students know that she can’t stand people getting out of their seats when she’s teaching.
 They also know that purposeful movement during student work time is a-okay.
 To accommodate this on a limited budget, Ms. Sneed went to the Dollar Store and bought a classroom set of woven rugs.
 She keeps them in a large bucket-type container.
 Students are free to move out of their seats, grab rugs, and plop down on the floor wherever to work and read.
 (When the rugs get dirty, Ms, Sneed simply throws them in her washing machine.)